jameel-institute/daedalus-web-app/README.md

 npx prisma migrate dev
 ```

 The same command is also used to apply migrations that already exist in ./prisma/migrations but which have not been applied to the database.
+It has been aliased for this purpose in package.json as `npm run db:dev:migrate`.

 #### For your IDE